 The note produced by the tuning fork shall be a long and continuous one.
-The decrement time shall be not less than 30 seconds.
+The decrement time shall be not less than 30 s.

 Frequency Test

-The frequency marked on the tuning forks shall not vary by more than ± 0.2 percent when tested with the help of an oscilloscope or a frequency analyser at 25 ± 2 °C.
+The frequency marked on the tuning forks shall not vary by more than ± 0.2 percent when tested with the help of an oscilloscope or a frequency analyser at 25 °C ± 2 °C.

 FREQUENCY